inverse-inc/packetfence-dhcp-forwarder/README.md

 Compilation
 -----------
-Once you have the sources and the tools for Native compilations under c:\go\src\
+Once you have the sources and the tools for native compilations under c:\go\src\

 In a terminal, do the following:
 ```